ChrisFiola/SmarterChess-DIY2026/README.md

 The original code is not compatible with the latest python updates and is hardly running on the latest Stockfish.

+This updated project will use:
+- Raspberry Pi Zero W or Raspberry Pi 3B+
+- Raspberry Pi Pico
+- LED Strip
+- Smaller 3D Print parts that can print with a CR20 218x218 base plate maximum
+- Waveshare 1.44" LCD Hat to show the menu and navigate it using its joystick and buttons
+- More eventually but as is until I get a working solution

 ## Original README
 Play remotely over the internet, or locally against the inbuilt computer.